galabarquerom/GraphCEP/README.md

 3. Open ‘config.properties’ located in ‘motorbikeProject’ project to set the configuration parameters:
 	- NUM_EVENTS -> set the number of events to run a test.
 	- DELAY -> set to ‘TRUE’ if you want to test with a delay of 1 second between events (results Table 1 - Row 2) and ‘FALSE’ otherwise (results Table 2 - Row 2).
-Note that selecting DELAY to 'TRUE' will do that the execution takes the same amount of seconds as value of NUM_EVENTS.
+Note that selecting DELAY to 'TRUE' will make the execution to take the same amount of seconds as value of NUM_EVENTS.

 ## Running the tests